9 FAM 402.13

 c.
 Extension Periods: An extension of stay may be authorized in increments of up to one year for an O-1 or O-2 nonimmigrant to continue or complete the same event or activity for which he or she was admitted, plus an additional 10 days.

 b.
-You are able to access the details of approved NIV petitions through the Consular Consolidated Database (CCD), through the PIMS Petition Report or through PCQS.
-The PIMS Petition Report is listed under a sub-category of the NIV menu called “NIV Petitions.”
+The PIMS Petition Report is listed in the CCD under a sub-category of the NIV menu called “NIV Petitions.”
 The PIMS Petition Report contains a record of all petitioners recorded by the KCC as having approved petitions since 2004.
 In addition, the KCC FPU has provided informational memos on a large percentage of these petitioners.
-Each new, approved petition is linked to a base petitioner record, allowing superior tracking of NIV petitioner and petition information.
+Each new, approved petition is linked to a base petitioner record, allowing tracking of NIV petitioner and petition information.

 d.
-If you are unable to locate information on a specific petition, you must send an email to PIMS@state.gov.
+If you are unable to immediately locate information on a specific petition either through PIMS or PCQS, you must send an email to PIMS@state.gov.
 KCC’s FPU will research approval of the petition and, if able to confirm its approval, will make the details available through the CCD within 2 working days.
+You may submit your request to KCC only within five (5) working days of the scheduled interview date and you must have checked PIMS before submitting a request to KCC.
 KCC will check the USCIS CLAIMS database, and will upload the CLAIMS report into PIMS so that you can proceed with the scheduled interview.
-KCC will not process PIMS requests submitted by you prior to the five day window.
-Please be sure to conduct a PIMS query before sending in these special requests, in order to reduce KCC’s workload.
+KCC will not process PIMS requests submitted by post prior to the five day window.

 The validity of an O visa may not exceed the period of validity of a petition approved to accord O status.
 If the period of reciprocity shown in the reciprocity schedules is less than the validity period of the approved petition or extension of stay, the period of lesser validity prevails.